 Thairath Online

-Supreme Court Orders 10-Year Election Ban for Wichian Chaisathaporn, Resulting in Loss of Senate Seat
+Supreme Court Orders 10-Year Election Disqualification for Wichian Chaisathaporn, Resulting in Senate Seat Vacancy

 Politic15 Jan 2026 14:02 GMT+7

-Supreme Court Orders 10-Year Election Ban for Wichian Chaisathaporn, Resulting in Loss of Senate Seat
+Supreme Court Orders 10-Year Election Disqualification for Wichian Chaisathaporn, Resulting in Senate Seat Vacancy

-The Supreme Court has issued a ruling to revoke Wichian Chaisathaporn's eligibility to run in elections for 10 years, resulting in his removal from the Senate after the Election Commission filed a petition alleging disqualifying characteristics and misleading others about his qualifications.
+The Supreme Court ruled to revoke Wichian Chaisathaporn's eligibility to run for election for 10 years, resulting in his removal from the Senate seat after the Election Commission filed a petition alleging he misled others about his qualifications.

-The Supreme Court has ruled to revoke the election candidacy rights of Mr. Wichian Chaisathaporn, the respondent, for a period of 10 years starting from the date of the verdict.
-This announcement is made public.
-Announced on 14 January 2026.
+The Supreme Court ruled to revoke the election eligibility of respondent Wichian Chaisathaporn for a period of 10 years from the date of the judgment.
+This announcement is hereby made public on 14 January 2026 GMT+7.